ak66666/ThumbsUp-Trackball-Sensor/README.md

 The board doesn't do any level shifting so it only works with 3.3V logic.

-The dimensions of the board are //TODO  and the mounting holes are for M2 screws.
+The dimensions of the board are 40mm x 15mm, the mounting holes are for M2 screws.

 The files in the [fabrication](fabrication) folder can be used to order this board from JLCPCB with SMT assembly.
 The board you get includes everything except the actual sensor.